Zapperz0398/File-Backup-System/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, you can start a discussion in the repository to share your ideas, ask questions, or discuss potential contributions with the community.
 You can also reach out to me with the contact info stated bolow!
+Furthemore, if you have any suggestions for the repo/project, feel free to contact me.

 ## License